StanMcGrath/Java-Sorting-Algorithms-Benchmarking-Application/README.md

 //////////////

-1) Via the command prompt on your OS (cmd on Windows), navigate to the bin directory of the Server Programme and run the following command:
+1) Via the command prompt on your OS (cmd on Windows), navigate to the bin directory of the Programme and run the following command:

 java -cp ./Benchmark.jar ie.gmit.hdip.New